If you’ve been reading my blog for a while you know how I feel about my cordless drill. Yes, I really do love it.

 He’s my right hand man.
 I can’t think of a project that I have completed that I haven’t used my drill.

 A cordless drill is an essential tool for any homeowner.
 If you don’t have one, stop reading this and go buy one!
 Seriously, they are that important to the DIYer!
+(This post contains affiliate links.
+Learn more about affiliate links from my disclosure page.)

 If you are in the market for a new drill, I highly recommend a lithium-ion drill.
 Lithium-ion is the newest in battery technology.
 It lasts much longer than a traditional battery.
 And, they don’t lose power as the battery runs low.
 It will just stop when the battery runs out.